-Ever since a disastrous period in the late 1980s and early 1990s when most equity release schemes were unregulated, equity release plans have suffered from suspicion and distrust among homeowners.
+Ever since a disastrous period in the late 1980s and early 1990s when most equity release schemes were unregulated, it has suffered from suspicion and distrust among homeowners.

 Reasons Why Equity Release Is More Secure Today

-Although equity release is one of the most popular financial product in the market right now, there are still various concerns around it, which leaves some people asking: how safe is equity release?
+Although equity release is one of the most popular financial product in the market right now, there are still various concerns around it, which makes some people asking: how safe is equity release?

-Well, here are some of the few reasons why equity release is considered to be more secure than in the past and can be the best decision you can make this year.
+Well, here are some of the few reasons why equity release is considered to be better than in the past and can be the best decision you can make this year.

 #01.
 The Financial Conduct Authority Regulates It

-FCA is the official financial products watchdog and regulator in the UK.
-It oversees the equity release market.
+FCA is the official financial products watchdog, oversees and regulator in the UK.

 What does it do?

-The trade body authorises the lenders, brokers and financial advisers who deal in offering equity release services.
+The trade agency authorises the lenders, brokers and financial advisers who deal in offering equity release services.

 It also ensures that these lenders are following the stipulated codes of conduct.